No Tags Found!

 Dear Anonymous,

 Experts have already answered your query.
-My thought is with regard to your apprehension that post maternity, the concerned female employee is going to join an MNC.
-It may be a hypothetical situation or a confirmed news.
-However, offering maternity benefits is by law and doesn't depend on whether a woman employee will join back or not.
-You have to give it.
+My thought is regarding your apprehension that post-maternity, the concerned female employee is going to join an MNC.
+It may be a hypothetical situation or confirmed news.
+However, offering maternity benefits is mandated by law and doesn't depend on whether a woman employee will rejoin or not.
+You have to provide it.

 It's good that you are thinking about your company.
 I think, on an informal level or as an HR, you can develop a good rapport with that employee so that she positively decides to come back.
 Isn't it?

-On the other side, prepare yourself for the alternatives if you receive her resignation in due course.
+On the other side, prepare yourself for alternatives if you receive her resignation in due course.

 From India, Pune